 Winner: Tie.
 Photoshop is hard to learn because of the sheer amount of tools you need to go through to figure out the basics.
 GIMP is difficult because some of the most simple edits are not as intuitive.

-Photoshop is the industry-standard tool that can tackle everything from photo editing and graphic design to animation and digital painting.
-GIMP is a free and open-source image editing software that offers basic features and functionalities.
+Photoshop is the industry-standard tool that can be used for everything from photo editing and graphic design to animation and digital painting.
+GIMP is a free image editing software that offers limited features and functionalities.
 Overall, Photoshop is the better program among the two.

 Get a Special Discount On Our Top Picks!